You could grow your real estate email list like a weed on steroids if you offer one ounce of gold for each email address and name.

 Sure, you could get the money, I mean the email addresses, by other more dubious means…

-This may have worked a bit in the early 2000s, but today this method has widely jumped the shark and will get you in trouble with one of the existing regulations.
+This may have worked in the early 2000s, but today this method has widely jumped the shark and will get you in trouble with one of the existing regulations.

 To simplify the first things you need, we can break them into three elements…